Social \textit{vs.} individual age-dependent costs of imperfect vaccination: Numerical Examples

 The effects of sharing costs are further explored in Figs.~\ref{Fig7} and~\ref{Fig8}.
 Fig.~\ref{Fig7} shows a particular example, highlighted by the yellow arrows.
-Starting with a vaccination coverage of $p=0.5$, by changing the value of $\delta$, it is possible to create incentives such that rational individuals accept to be vaccinated, moving from the light-blue region to the light-red region, i.e. from point (a) to point (b).
-The natural dynamics will lead the population to a state in which the level of vaccination is high and the population is in a cost-efficient equilibrium.
-After that, it is possible to decrease vaccination incentives without decreasing vaccination coverage, i.e., moving towards point (c).
-Fig.~\ref{Fig8a}, ~\ref{Fig8b} and ~\ref{Fig8c}, show the superposition of the individual and social interests for different scenarios for shared costs corresponding to the three points depicted in Fig.~\ref{Fig7}, respectively.
+Starting with a vaccination coverage of $p=0.5$ (indicated by a dotted vertical line) and $\delta=0$, rational individuals will not vaccinate, but vaccination will benefit society.
+Suppose vaccination cost starts to be shared between society and beneficiary (in this example, increasing the value of $\delta$ to above approximately 0.5).
+In that case, it is possible to create incentives such that rational individuals accept to be vaccinated, moving from the light-blue region to the light-red region, i.e. from point (a) to point (b).
+The natural dynamics will lead the population to a state in which the level of vaccination is high and the population is in a cost-efficient equilibrium, inside the acceptable socially-cost region.
+After that, it is possible to decrease vaccination incentives (in this case, the shared costs can be relaxed to approximately $\delta=0.3$) without decreasing vaccination coverage, i.e., moving towards point (c), a point in which both interests coincide with the largest share of the cost put in the individual.
+Fig.~\ref{Fig8a},~\ref{Fig8b}, and~\ref{Fig8c} show the superposition of the individual and social interests for different scenarios for shared costs corresponding to the three points depicted in Fig.~\ref{Fig7}, respectively.